-Ask any hiring manager or recruiter and they will tell you that there is no fail-safe formula for finding the perfect candidate.
-Every role is different, most candidates will not have every attribute you’re looking for, and sometimes you’re under pressure to fill an opening using a limited talent pool.
+Ask any hiring manager or recruiter and they will tell you that there is no fail-safe formula for hiring people.
+Every role is different.
+Most candidates will not have every attribute you’re looking for, and sometimes you’re under pressure to fill an opening using a limited talent pool.

-That said, what you can do is try to find applicants who share similar qualities as other employees in your company who have proven successful.
-Start by developing some rules for hiring.
+That said, what you can do is try to find applicants who share similar qualities as your most successful employees.
+We spoke to career experts to find out their best advice for hiring qualified candidates.

-Even if a role you’re trying to fill has a checklist of skill requirements, it doesn’t necessarily have to prevent you from offering the position to someone who might come up short in an area or two.
+Even though a role you’re trying to fill has skill requirements, it doesn’t mean you can’t hire someone who is missing a few.
 “It’s becoming increasingly difficult at the executive and emerging leader levels to find cookie-cutter talent that checks all boxes,” says Hirsch.
-“In fact,” he says, “next generation leaders are especially likely to have taken a nontraditional career path compared to emerging leaders of past generations.”
+“In fact, next generation leaders are especially likely to have taken a nontraditional career path compared to emerging leaders of past generations,” he says.

-“If you believe the candidate would be a great cultural fit and has previously proven to be able to overcome a skill or knowledge gap, it might be worth your while to bet on this candidate’s potential to grow into the role,” says Amanda Augustine, career expert for TopInterview.
+“If you believe the candidate would be a great culturala fit and has previously proven to be able to overcome a skill or knowledge gap, it might be worth your while to bet on this candidate’s potential to grow into the role,” says Amanda Augustine, a career expert for TopInterview.

 “Before you extend an offer,” she adds, “you’ll want to make sure that the team is equipped to provide the right guidance, training, and resources to set the new hire up for success.”

-While it’s natural to look for candidates who possess certain skills and knowledge to fill your open requisitions, says Augustine, sometimes it’s all in the delivery.
-“Candidates who demonstrate a can-do attitude, a genuine passion for the work, and a desire to learn and grow may ultimately become your best hires.”
+While it’s natural to look for candidates who possess certain skills and knowledge when you’re hiring people, sometimes it’s all in the delivery, Augustine says.
+“Candidates who demonstrate a can-do attitude, a genuine passion for the work, and a desire to learn and grow may ultimately become your best hires,” she adds.

-So many candidates list their job responsibilities but never get into how they contributed to their former companies.
+So many candidates list their job responsibilities but never mention their accomplishments.
 “If the candidate can illustrate through a resume what she or he was able to accomplish using concrete, measurable outcomes, and then further explain in an interview how she or he was able to achieve those goals, it becomes clear that the candidate is thoughtful, cares about the work, and actually played a role in the outcome of an initiative or project,” says Hirsch.

-Augustine recommends asking behavioral-based interview questions (e.g., “Tell me about a time …”).
+Augustine recommends asking behavioral-based questions when you’re hiring people.
 “Those are often a good way to determine if a candidate has what it takes to make a real impact on the business or if the candidate is only capable of playing a supporting role,” she says.

-Behavioral questions are also your chance to probe the candidate about specific results or accomplishments that are listed on his or her resume.
+Behavioral questions are also your chance to probe the candidate about specific results or accomplishments that are listed on their resume.
 “Ask what steps the person took to achieve such a result, what challenges the person faced along the way, and what he or she learned,” says Augustine.
-How the candidate responds to this line of questioning will reveal if they really took the reins or acted more on the sidelines.
+The candidate’s response will reveal if they really took the reins or acted more on the sidelines.

-With all other things being equal, sometimes hiring people comes down to a gut decision about which candidate seems to give off a positive vibe – and bonus points if their values happen to align with the company’s core values.
+Sometimes hiring people comes down to a gut decision about which candidate seems to give off a positive energy and their values align with your company’s core values.
 Some personality traits to look for in candidates include authenticity, confidence, and honesty, says Augustine.
-Those qualities can help separate the good from the great hires.
+Those qualities can help separate the good hires from great hires.